rmhc logo

 What is the check-out process like?

 Check-out time is 10:00 a.m.
 We will store your belongings until you are ready to depart.
 In order to serve as many families as possible, it is important to know the number of rooms that will be available so guests are asked to tell staff when they will be leaving as soon as they know.
-You will be given a check out form when you check in during your orientation to the House.
-A Check list is included on this form as a step by step guide to follow before you depart.

 Where is the House located?